 The line in the GIF above is the same as the following code:

 To delete a line, first click on the line to highlight it, then press or right click on the line and select Delete.

 If the value of a variable is to be hardcoded, or requires some more advanced logic in order to set its value (such as performing lookups, or some sort of transformation, etc.), you can use a set expression instead of a map line.

-When adding a set expression, you have the option whether to have Gloop evaluate it or not.
-When Gloop doesn't evaluate the set expression, then the expression itself is used as the value of the variable.
-When Evaluate is checked, then Gloop assumes the set expression is a Groovy snippet, which gets compiled and executed at runtime.
-The output of the Groovy snippet is used as the value of the variable.
+When adding a set expression, you have the option whether to write it as code, or use a plain hardcoded string.
+When the set expression is plain text, then the expression itself is used as the value of the variable.
+When a code language is used, then the set expression is executed at runtime, and the output of the code snippet is used as the value of the variable.

 Set step guidelines

-Since evaluated set expressions are written in Groovy, you can (in theory) write dozens of lines of code in a set expression; however it's bad practice to do so.
-Instead, you should use a Gloovy step or write a reuseable Groovy class.
+Set expressions have no limit on how much code you can write, so you can (in theory) write dozens of lines of code in a set expression; however it's bad practice to do so.
+Instead, you should use a script step, script service, or write a reuseable Groovy class.

 To add a set expression to a variable, you can:

 - right click on a variable in the output half of the Mapper view, and then select Add Set Expression;